 Instructions

-• When ready to serve, whip the second amount of whipping cream to soft peaks and whisk into the eggnog.
-Serve cold, and garnish with a bit of grated nutmeg.
-I also sift on a bit of apple pie spice since it contains cinnamon and allspice already.
+- Whip the second amount of whipping cream to soft peaks and whisk into the eggnog.
+Serve cold, and garnish with a bit of grated nutmeg and/or ground cinnamon.

 Did You Make Any Changes?